Madison Square Garden Sports: Main history

-In February 2010, Cablevision spun off the MSG properties, including the sports franchises, into The Madison Square Garden Company.
+In February 2010, Cablevision spun off the MSG properties, including the sports franchises, into the Madison Square Garden Company.

-On September 30, 2015, the MSG Networks division (including MSG Network) and the main MSG operation were both split as two companies.
-The MSG Network division ended up being the former Madison Square Garden Company and the main MSG operation became the spin off company.
-The original Madison Square Garden Company was renamed to MSG Networks, Inc. and the new company took the name “The Madison Square Garden Company”.
+On September 30, 2015, MSG spun off its regional sports networks; the split was structured so that the original Madison Square Garden Company was renamed to MSG Networks, Inc., and spun off its sports and entertainment properties as a new Madison Square Garden Company.

 In September 2018, Madison Square Garden began work on a spherical music venue in Las Vegas, called MSG Sphere Las Vegas, planned to open in 2021.
 Earlier in the year, MSG announced plans to build MSG Sphere London, near the Queen Elizabeth Olympic Park in Stratford.
 Both venues are designed by Populous architects and are supposed to incorporate highly advanced audio and visual technologies.
+The company's Las Vegas venue opened on September 29, 2023.
+In January 2024, plans for the venue in London were shelved.

+In November 2019, MSG announced its intent to perform a tax-free spin off its non-sports assets as a new publicly traded company.
+Both companies would remain controlled by the Dolan family.
+The spin-off was completed in April 2020, with the entertainment assets spun off as Madison Square Garden Entertainment, and the existing company renamed Madison Square Garden Sports.

 Acquisitions

 On August 17, 2016, MSG acquired a 12% stake in digital media, broadcasting, and events company Townsquare Media from GE Capital.

 In January 2017 MSG paid $181 million for a majority stake in nightlife group Tao Group.

-On July 31, 2017, MSG acquired a controlling stake in professional video gaming team Counter Logic Gaming.

 Former holdings

 The company formerly owned the New York Liberty of the WNBA, until the team was sold in 2018.
 The company also formerly operated the Hartford Civic Center in Hartford, Connecticut, and Rentschler Field in East Hartford under contract with the state of Connecticut until the 2007 season when it was replaced by Northland/Anschutz Entertainment Group.

+On July 31, 2017, MSG acquired a controlling stake in professional video gaming team Counter Logic Gaming.
+On April 6, 2023, it was announced that NRG Esports had purchased the rights to CLG's League of Legends spot in the League Championship Series (LCS), and that other divisions and members of CLG had been released.
+As a result, MSG was given a major stake in NRG.